Make Individual Beef Wellington for a smaller holiday party or special occasion! An ultra delicious, less expensive way to serve a fancy meal!

 - Sprinkle the flour over the mushrooms, stir to coat and cook for 1 minute.
 Add the sherry and stir to deglaze the pan.
 Stir in the cream and then set aside to cool.

-- Add the ground beef to a large bowl along with 1/2 cup of the cooled mushroom mixture, salt and pepper and breadcrumbs.
+- Add the ground beef to a large bowl along with 1/2 cup of the cooled mushroom mixture, egg plus egg yolk, salt and pepper and breadcrumbs.
 Mix together until combined and from into 4 oval beef patties.

 - Place one package of the crescent roll dough onto cutting board dusted with flour, press seams together and roll out slightly.
 Cut the dough in half down the middle so you have 2 rectangles.
 Add 1/4 of the mushroom mixture in the center of each rectangle and place a beef patty of top.
 Fold the dough over the beef patty to cover and press the seams together, if any seams start to come apart just pinch them together with your fingers.
 Place on a parchment lined baking sheet seam side down.